Castlemaine Library

 Castlemaine is a branch of Goldfields Libraries, a regional network whose other branches include Bendigo, Kangaroo Flat, Eaglehawk, Heathcote, Kyneton, Woodend, Gisborne and Romsey.
 Members of the Castlemaine Library have access to the resources of the entire Goldfields region.

 Library membership and borrowing are free of charge.
-Goldfields Libraries no longer charge fines.
+Goldfields Libraries no longer charge fines for overdue returns.

 Collection and services

 Available for loan is a range of fiction and non-fiction to suit all tastes and ages, as well as magazines, children's picture books, DVDs, talking books, large-print, and adult learning materials.
 We have book club sets for loan, which are sets of ten books, and there are currently over 300 titles.
-Also for loan are our new Sustainable Home Kits, which include a Power Mate device, and thermal camera, along with resources and guides to help you assess the energy efficiency of your home.
+Also for loan are our Sustainable Home Kits, which include a Power Mate device, and thermal camera, along with resources and guides to help you assess the energy efficiency of your home.
+Other kits include Birdwatching Kits and Home Astronomy Kits.

 Programs and events for children